BEAUTIFUL PLACES NEAR SPLIT TO VISIT – BEST DAY TOURS

 Though Split has its own beaches, there are some better ones if you head towards the south along the Makarska Riviera.

+I have not seen any guided tours here.
+If you have a car, you can easily drive to Punta Rata and Baska Voda and enjoy some of the area’s prettiest beaches.
 The drive was scenic, the beaches were beautiful, and there were so many small places along the way that you can stop anywhere – but these are probably the best places for a getaway from Split.

-If you are not sure whether to drive yourself or take a guided tour, know this: parking in Dubrovnik is very expensive and can cost up to 10€… AN HOUR (there are cheaper options available).
+Getting to Dubrovnik is time-consuming, so it is a bit of a hustle to get there as a day trip from Split.
+If you are not sure whether to drive yourself or take a guided tour, know this: parking in Dubrovnik is costly and can cost up to 10€… AN HOUR (there are cheaper options available).
 So, a guided tour might not only be more stress-free but also cheaper.

 Krka National Park